Skip Navigation

 Introduction to Catholicism

 The purpose of this course is to give students a general knowledge and appreciation of Sacred Scripture.
-Through study of the Bible, students will come to encounter the living Word of God, Jesus Christ.
+Through their study of the Bible they will come to encounter the living Word of God, Jesus Christ.
 Students will learn about the Bible, how it was formed, and how to read it.
-Students will be introduced to important stories in Salvation History, from Abraham through the prophets, and how these stories point to the coming of our savior, Jesus Christ, as proclaimed in the gospel accounts.
+Students will be introduced to important stories in Salvation History, from Abraham through the prophets, and how these stories point to the coming of our savior, Jesus Christ, as proclaimed in the Gospel accounts.
 While much of the content of this course will be from the Old Testament, this material will be examined through the prism of the life, teachings, death and resurrection of Jesus Christ, as revealed in the Gospels.

 Christian Morality